-7. Ordinary Resolution(s) Continuation in Office as Independent Directors
+- 8. Ordinary Resolution(s) Continuation in Office as Independent Directors - (i) "THAT approval be and is hereby given for Mr Toh Khiam Huat who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Director of the Company to hold office until the conclusion of the next AGM of the Company."

-(i) "THAT subject to the passing of Resolution 4 above, approval be and is hereby given for Mr Toh Khiam Huat who has served as an Independent Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Director of the Company to hold office until the conclusion of the next annual general meeting of the Company."
-[Please refer to Explanatory Note 1 on Special Business]
+[Please refer to Explanatory Note 1 on Ordinary Business]